biemond/biemond-oradb/README.md

 Here you can test the CentOS 6.5 vagrant box with Oracle Database 11.2.0.4 and GoldenGate 12.1.2
 https://github.com/biemond/vagrant-wls12.1.2-coherence-goldengate

+Example of Opensource Puppet 3.4.3 Puppet master configuration in a vagrant box (https://github.com/biemond/vagrant-puppetmaster)
+- oradb (oracle database 11.2.0.1 ) with GoldenGate 12.1.2

 Should work for Puppet 2.7 & 3.0

 Version updates
 ---------------

+- 1.0.0 oracle module add-on for user,role and tablespace creation
 - 0.9.9 emConfiguration parameter for Database creation
 - 0.9.7 Oracle database 11.2.0.1, 12.1.0.1 client support, refactored installdb,net,goldengate
 - 0.9.6 GoldenGate 11.2 support